dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 Check out [a plethora of validation rules](https://laravel.com/docs/5.5/validation#available-validation-rules) that you can use with Lumen.

-## Securing an Authors API with Auth0
+## Securing the Authors API with Auth0

 Right now, anyone can make `GET` and `POST` requests to all of the endpoints present in our API.
 In a real-world scenario, we should restrict `POST`, `DELETE` and `PUT` requests to certain registered and authorized users.